454de6e/gatsby-themes/packages/gatsby-theme-digital-garden/README.md

 | description | ✓        | A brief description of what the note is about.               |
 | tags        | ✓        | One or more tags are required to be able to discover a note. |

-A note does not have a date, because a note is a raw and unpolished type of content.
-Most notes will receive occasional updates, but will essentially never go anywhere.
-Some notes on which I make a few iterations will graduate to a post.
+Notes do not have dates, because they are raw and unpolished.
+Most notes will receive a few updates and then never change again.
+Some notes will receive more updates and slowly mature and can then graduate into a post.
+Notes can be renamed or deleted at any time.
+Due to their unfinished nature, they are exluded from the generated site map and disallowed in `robots.txt`.

 ### Posts

 Posts are located in `content/posts` and add `author` and `date` fields.
-A post is normally the result of several iterations on a note and is more polished than a note.
-You can think of its date as the graduation date from notes academy.
+They are usually the result of several iterations on one or many notes and are much more polished than notes.
+You can think of a post date as the graduation date of the underlying notes.
+When a note has been used for a post, it can be deleted.